 This Thai Style Salmon and Noodle Soup is a light, healthy Thai-influenced soup made healthier with salmon and soba noodles, but you have options!.

-The Making of Thai Style Salmon and Noodle Soup
+How to make Thai Style Salmon and Noodle Soup

 This warm, healthy Thai Style Salmon and Noodle Soup recipe is a wonderful and deliciously different way to serve salmon.
 As a lover of Vietnamese Pho soups, I invented this recipe after having something similar at a restaurant in San Francisco that no longer exists.
 Luckily I remember that soup well, so it was easy to recreate.